kamil-mrzyglod/QueryValidator.Fody/README.md

 ## Parameters

-Let's say you have following query(this example uses Dapper but you can easily imaging passing parameters with ADO.NET):
+Let's say you have following query(this example uses [Dapper](https://github.com/StackExchange/dapper-dot-net) but you can easily imagine passing parameters with ADO.NET):

 `_connection.Query("|> SELECT * FROM dbo.Foo WHERE Id = @Id", new { Id = 1 })`